Facilities & Frequently Asked Questions

 LAUNDRY

-We have a washing machine and iron for guest’s use.
+We have a washing machine with detergent and fabric softener available for use a a cost of €5 per load.
 The washing machine can be found behind the curtain in the downstairs bathroom.
-The iron and ironing board are also located in the small hallway just outside the downstairs bathroom.
-There is no clothes dryer at the Chateau – the outdoor drying lines can be found in the walled area to the far right of the Coach House building.
+The iron and ironing board are also located in the downstairs bathroom.
+There is no tumble dryer at the Chateau – the outdoor drying lines can be found in the walled area to the far right of the Coach House building.

 WHAT TO BRING